-The law provides that the applicant has to submit all documentation and evidence at his or her disposal which support his or her statements made in the application.
-In practice this can also include medical reports regarding his or her past persecution or serious harm.
+The law provides that the applicant has to submit all documentation and evidence at their disposal which support their statements made in the application.
+In practice this can also include medical reports regarding their past persecution or serious harm.

 In some past cases, psychiatric and other medical evaluations have been successfully used to influence the decision on applicant’s credibility.

 In 2022 the medical evaluation was made in 6 cases.
 In 3 cases the medical examination was conducted in order to determine if the person is capable of participating in the procedure.
 In 2 cases it was established that the applicant is not capable to independently participate in the procedure.
 In 2 cases the medical examination was conducted for age assessment.
 In 1 case the medical examination was conducted by a clinical psychologist for children.
 In 2 of these cases the medical examination was order by the Administrative Court.

 Article 21(2) IPA.